 Dates

-The 2023 Marseille Open tennis tournament will take place from the 20th to the 26th of February 2023.
+The 2024 Marseille Open tennis tournament will take place from the 5th to the 11th of February 2024, which is two weeks earlier than it was held in 2023.

-The tournament will be held in the same week as the ATP tournaments in Rio, Doha, and Rome (GA), and the WTA tournaments in Merida and Dubai.
+The 2024 tournament will be held in the same week as the ATP tournaments in Cordoba and Dallas, and the WTA tournaments in Cluj-Napoca and Abu Dhabi.

 Tickets